conbench/datalogistik/README.rst

     particular dataset (e.g. ``tpc-h/1/parquet/0``), or a directory higher in the hierarchy (e.g. ``tpc-h/100``).

-``PATH_TO_DATASET``
+``prune-invalid``
-    Path to a previously created dataset instance that is to be validated for file integrity.
+    Validate all entries in the cache for file integrity and remove entries that fail.

-``cache``
+``validate``
-    Validate all entries in the cache for file integrity.
+    Validate all entries in the cache for file integrity and report entries that fail.

 Installing using ``pipx`` (recommended)
 ---------------------------------------